-7 words of wisdom as you move from a ministry trainee scheme to a different workplace
+7 words of wisdom as you move from a ministry trainee programme to a different workplace

 You’ve just come to the end of a year or two working full-time for a local church and growing in gospel ministry.
 You’ve come to the conclusion that your next step won’t be into another church-based role or into further theological training.
 At least for now, you’re going to head into (or return to) the corporate world or school teaching or healthcare or construction or some other workplace.